About the degree programme

 • local authority sport and leisure services including Edinburgh Leisure

-Read more about our placement opportunities
+Learn more about past placement opportunities

 Teaching and assessment